 - Old pet toys

 These rooms are some of the best places you can declutter before moving.
 Let’s face it, bedroom drawers and closets often end up being storage areas and can contain a myriad of different things you simply don’t need or use anymore.
-Go over every closed and drawer and get rid of all unwanted:
+Go over every closet and drawer and get rid of all unwanted:

 - Accessories and jewelry